awslabs/mountpoint-s3/doc/SEMANTICS.md

 Basic read-only directory operations (`opendir`, `readdir`, `closedir`) are supported.
 However, seeking (`lseek`) on directory handles is not supported.

+Sorting order of `readdir` results:
+* For general purpose buckets, `readdir` returns results in lexicographical order.
+* For directory buckets (S3 Express One Zone), `readdir` does not return results in lexicographical order.

 Creating directories (`mkdir`) is supported, with the following behavior:

 * `mkdir` will create a new empty directory in the file system, but not affect the S3 bucket.